These are some of the websites, blogs, books and podcasts I read and listen to regularly that focus on writing and publishing.

 Garrett Robinson on youtube – Garrett is a fantasy author who posts videos every day that range from writing and fiction to social commentary.

-(Thanks to Isabella for this suggestion.
+(Thanks to Isabella for suggesting I add some reader links.
 If you have any suggestions on sites related to writing, flick me an email with the details and I’ll add them here.)